martinos/rubyc/README.md

 ``` bash
 $ cat file1.csv | rubyc map -r csv 'csv = CSV.parse_line(l); [csv[2], csv[3]]'
 ```
-NOTE: -r is an alias for the --require= option which
+NOTE: -r is an alias for the --require= option indicates the gems needed for the exectution of the script.
+Note that for multiple require, gems must me separated with a :.

 ### Problem 3 Colorize Stderr
 The shell way
 ``` bash